Z-Wave-Me/zwave-smarthome/README.md

 - Rooms: In the header are sensors values updated.

 #### Fixes
+- Sensors added to the room header dont show fullname by mouse over #245.
 - User login language overwrites profile language.
 - Elements, Apps and devices: Fixed bug in Firefox.
 - Don't poll InspectQueue and ZWaveAPI/Data/xxx if current request is still pending #262.